deadboltmods/deadbolt-web-app/src/markdown/decp/decp-release-v3-preview.md

 ### Window

 - Window caption shows mission name + filename, if set
-- Loading a file now updates the window caption as each load action (eg. read file, create object instance) is performed by the editor
+- Loading a file now updates the window caption as each load action (eg. read file, create object instance) is performed by the editor.
+This can be quite helpful in identifying objects that increase the load time of your level (eg. pipes seem to have a big slowdown effect)

 ### Object Submenus